Meco: Other soundtracks become "Meco-ized"

 The last album that Meco made for Casablanca, his seventh, which came out in 1981, was Impressions of An American Werewolf in London, based on the soundtrack from the 1981 feature film An American Werewolf in London.
 After this LP, Meco's tenure with Casablanca was over.

-Meco also recorded for RSO Records (Empire Strikes Back and Christmas in the Stars) as well as Arista Records (Ewok Celebration, Pop Goes the Movies, Swingtime's Greatest Hits) and with Columbia on the single The Raiders March.
-His Hooked on Instrumentals was released on CD and Cassette on the K-Tel label in the US, and Mercury released a CD compilation of his greatest hits, The Best of Meco in 1997.
+Meco also recorded for RSO Records (Empire Strikes Back and Christmas in the Stars) as well as Arista Records (Ewok Celebration, Pop Goes the Movies, Swingtime's Greatest Hits) and on Columbia with the single The Raiders March.
+His Hooked on Instrumentals was released on CD and Cassette on the K-Tel label in the US, and PolyGram Special Markets released a CD compilation of his greatest hits, The Best of Meco, in 1997.

 Retirement from music

 According to Meco, "When disco was new, it was fresh and exciting because it was different.
 But pretty soon it became too cookie-cutter and wore itself out."
 He left the music industry in 1985.

-After three years of "doing nothing but playing golf," he started working as a commodity broker in Florida.
+Meco died at his home in Tamarac, Florida on May 26, 2023, at the age of 83.